 Malaria – tiny bite, major effect

 Along with tuberculosis and AIDS, malaria is one of the “big three”, the three infectious diseases that are globally responsible for most deaths.
-According to World Health Organization estimates, some 228 million cases of malaria were reported in 2018 alone.
+According to World Health Organization estimates, some 282 million cases of malaria and more than 600,000 deaths were reported in 2026 alone.
+More than 90% of infections and deaths occur in Africa.
 Children are at an especially high risk as their immune system is not yet familiar with the disease.
-In Africa, every second minute, a child dies from malaria.

 The risk of infection is highest at night as this is the prime time for the Anopheles mosquito to bite and, simultaneously, transmit Plasmodium, the malaria pathogen.
 An infected female mosquito namely not only sucks blood - it also injects sporozoites, which represent one of the infective forms of the single-celled parasite.